IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 The H$_2^+$ ions extracted from the cyclotron are passed through a thin carbon stripper foil that removes the electron, leaving two bare protons.
 It is easier and safer to transport protons: beam losses can be better controlled.
 The stripper and an analyzing magnet are placed close to the extraction point.
 The analyzing magnet steers protons into the transport line, and detects any H$_2^+$ passing unstripped through the foil, as a sure sign the foil is failing and needs to be replaced.
 This area will be the highest beam-loss point in the MEBT, and sufficient shielding will be provided.

 A note about shielding: This question will be addressed in much further detail later; however, it should be made clear that while high-energy beam is being produced by the cyclotron there will be no access allowed anywhere within the rooms housing the IsoDAR cyclotron, transport lines or target.
-When beam is off, the radiation level in these areas is dominated by the amount of activation of beam-line elements from neutrons resulting from errant beam particles.
+When beam is off, the radiation level in these areas is determined by the amount of activation of beam-line elements and material in the the caverns from neutrons produced by interactions of errant beam particles.
 Steady-state beam loss in the transport line, from beam halo and interactions with residual gas, can be calculated, and shielding, whether localized to specific areas or distributed along the beam line can be provided.
 Prior to access for maintenance, these areas will be surveyed by radiation safety personnel to ensure safe radiation levels exist.

 Beyond the stripper stage, the proton beam is transported down the ramp to the target area.
 Standard transport elements are used: quadrupole magnets for focusing and dipoles for bending the protons.
 Beam position and profile are monitored by standard beam diagnostic devices designed for high-current beams, and sensitive area monitors will pick up any unexpected beam loss through rise in the ambient radiation level, so corrective actions will be taken by the operations staff.